PacketFence Clustering Guide

 It is highly recommended to modify the keepalived shared secret in your cluster to prevent attacks.

-From the PacketFence web administration interface (using virtual IP address of your cluster), go in Configuration → System Configuration → Cluster and change the Shared KEY.
+From the admin interface (using virtual IP address of your cluster), go to Configuration → System Configuration → Cluster and change the Shared KEY.

 Make sure you restart keepalived on all your servers using: